 NULON BLUE LONG LIFE PREMIX COOLANT uses the latest unique organic additives and full glycol content to provide excellent cooling system protection from corrosion and anti-boil/anti-freeze performance for the latest model vehicles using blue coolant technology.

-NULON BLUE LONG LIFE PREMIX COOLANT provides protection up to five (5) years or 350,000km, whichever occurs first.
+NULON BLUE LONG LIFE PREMIX COOLANT provides protection up to 8 years or 500,000km, whichever occurs first.
 When used as top up with other blue coolant, the original fluid remaining service life needs to be adhered to.

 Blue coolant technology has become the latest super long life coolant formula used in factory fill by many vehicle manufacturers in recent years.
 Many Japanese vehicles (Honda, Subaru, Nissan, Suzuki, Mitsubishi and many more) require the use of blue coolant inside and outside warranty.
 European brands such as Mercedes Benz and BMW have long been known to use blue coolant in their vehicle cooling systems.
 NULON BLUE LONG LIFE PREMIX COOLANT is formulated and mixed with demineralised water in a 50:50 ratio to suit both Japanese and European blue coolants.